Skip to content

 • Apply least privilege and minimize standing access

-• Keep the number of system admins small.
+• Keep the number of Super Administrators small.

-• Prefer scoped admin access (ADMIN_SCOPE.*) over system-admin where possible.
+• Prefer delegated admin access (admin::*) over Super Administrator where possible.

 • Remove unused admin scopes; time-bound or approval-gated elevation where feasible.